chanzuckerberg/scRNA-python-workshop/content/intro/about.md

 # Analysis of single cell RNA-seq data (Python)

+## Pre- and post-surveys

+Before the workshop begins, please fill in [this pre-survey](https://forms.gle/tMrSMyKMZQ6XKJGo6).
+At the conclusion of the workshop, please fill in [this post-survey](https://forms.gle/g5oMj8WzkwRVFyzo8).

+Thanks!
+This will help us improve future workshops.

 ## Course goals

 Today it is possible to obtain genome-wide transcriptome data from single cells using high-throughput sequencing (scRNA-seq).
 The goal of this one-day workshop is to help scientists from all backgrounds (computational or otherwise) feel empowered to explore their scRNA-seq data.
 Specifically, we hope students leave with the ability to: